damaggu/TADP/README.md

 # Setup

 # Inference

+If you want to use our models for inference, there are two optoins:

+### Single image inference
+We provide a simple interface to load our model checkpoints and run inference with custom image and text inputs.
+Please refer to the [demo/](demo/) directory for examples.

+### Whole data set testing
+If you want to generate results for a whole dataset that was used in our study (e.g., ADE20k, NYUv2) using pre-generated captions, please refer to the [test_tadp_mm.py](test_tadp_mm.py) and [test_tadp_depth.py](test_tadp_depth.py) scripts.

 # Training

 # Experiments

+All results that are reported in our paper can be reproduced using the scripts in the [cvpr_experiments/](cvpr_experiments/) directory.

 # Acknowledgements
 This code is based on [VPD](https://github.com/wl-zhao/VPD), [diffusers](https://github.com/wl-zhao/VPD), [stable-diffusion](https://github.com/CompVis/stable-diffusion), [mmsegmentation](https://github.com/open-mmlab/mmsegmentation), [LAVT](https://github.com/yz93/LAVT-RIS), and [MIM-Depth-Estimation](https://github.com/SwinTransformer/MIM-Depth-Estimation).